-Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous independent practice.
+Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
 These Competencies are core to the practice of all physicians, although the specifics are further defined by each subspecialty.
 The developmental trajectories in each of the Competencies are articulated through the Milestones for each subspecialty.
 The focus in fellowship is on subspecialty-specific patient care and medical knowledge, as well as refining the other competencies acquired in residency.

-- IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum: ^(Core) - IV.B.1.a) Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core)

-IV.B.1.b) Patient Care and Procedural Skills
+IV.B.1.
+The program must integrate the following ACGME Competencies into the curriculum: ^(Core) IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles. ^(Core) IV.B.1.b) Patient Care and Procedural Skills

 Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 (See the Institute of Medicine [IOM]'s Crossing the Quality Chasm: A New Health System for the 21st Century, 2001 and Berwick D, Nolan T, Whittington J. The Triple Aim: care, cost, and quality.
 Health Affairs.
 2008; 27(3):759-769.).
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

 These organizing principles inform the Common Program Requirements across all Competency domains.
 Specific content is determined by the Review Committees with input from the appropriate professional societies, certifying boards, and the community.

-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) [The Review Committee must further specify] IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) [The Review Committee may further specify] IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core) [The Review Committee must further specify] IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) defining characteristics evaluate the care of pat Practice-based learning and improvement is one of the of being a physician.
-It is the ability to investigate and ients, to appraise and assimilate scientific evidence, and to patient care based on constant self-evaluation and lifelong mpetency is to help a fellow refine the habits of mind required quality improvement, well past the completion of fellowship.
-IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice
+IV.B.1.b).(1) Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) [The Review Committee must further specify] IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) [The Review Committee may further specify] IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social- behavioral sciences, as well as the application of this knowledge to patient care. ^(Core) [The Review Committee must further specify] IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core)

+Background and Intent: Practice-based learning and improvement is one of the defining characteristics of being a physician.
+It is the ability to investigate and evaluate the care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.

+The intention of this Competency is to help a fellow refine the habits of mind required to continuously pursue quality improvement, well past the completion of fellowship.